gh6st66/Unwritten/README.md

 -   **AI-Powered Artifacts:** Wield the power of Google's Gemini API to forge unique, one-of-a-kind masks.
 Each mask has a procedurally generated name, description, visual appearance, and set of game-changing Marks.
 -   **Procedural Worlds:** Every run begins with the birth of a new world, complete with a unique history, distinct civilizations, political tensions, and myths.
 No two journeys are the same.
 -   **Persistent Legacy (The Chronicle):** Your actions have permanent consequences.
 Key events from each run—from forging a legendary mask to the ultimate fate of your character—are recorded in The Chronicle, influencing all future playthroughs.
+-   **Reactive Narrative Engine:** A sophisticated "Beat System" acts as an AI story director, triggering dynamic, context-aware encounters based on the current state of the world and your actions.

 ## Getting Started